SPI User Guide

 Hardware Support

-• If SPI uses DMA transmission, the following constraints must be met:
+- If SPI uses DMA transfer, the following restrictions must be observed:

-• The transfer length must be 8-byte aligned; otherwise, data boundary overflow issues may occur;
+- Transfer length must be 8-byte aligned; otherwise, data out-of-bounds issues may occur;

-• The buffer addresses for transmit and receive data must be 64-byte aligned;
+- The buffer addresses for sending and receiving data must be 64-byte aligned;

-• The data amount per single DMA channel transfer must not exceed 4096 bytes;
+- The amount of data transferred per channel cannot exceed 4096 bytes;

-• When the MCU-side SPI operates in 8-bit mode, the following limitations apply:
+- When MCU-side SPI operates in 8-bit mode, it has the following limitations:

-• When SpiCsToggleEnable is enabled, the CS pin will be pulled high after one SPI frame transmission completes.
-Only TRAILING mode is supported; LEADING mode is not supported;
+- After enabling the SPI SpiCsToggleEnable configuration, the CS pin will be pulled high after transmitting one frame.
+Only TRAILING mode is supported; LEADING mode is not supported.

-• When SPI transmits data in non-DMA mode and the system load is high, delayed SPI interrupt response may cause the SPI FIFO to not be written in time, resulting in a brief high pulse on the CS pin.
-In such cases, DMA mode is recommended;
+- When SPI transmits data in non-DMA mode, if the system load is high, the SPI interrupt may not be serviced promptly, causing a failure to write to the SPI FIFO in time, which can result in a brief pull-high of the CS pin.
+In this scenario, DMA mode is recommended.

 Code Paths